 That is used all the time.

-Someone would just come up behind you.
+Like someone will just come up behind you.

-Uh or the other thing.
+Or the other thing.

-That's a fair hug.
+That's a bear hug.

-Um it's super, super simple.
+It's super, super simple.

-You just drop a body later, right?
+You just drop the body layer, right?

 Crazy simple.

-So the idea is you step to the side, grab the person and then slam them down.
+So the idea is you step to the side, grab the person, and then slam them down.

 That's one way.